-If you (or your spouse) get benefits from your (or your spouse's) employer or retiree group as part of this plan, you may call the employer/union benefits administrator or Member Services if you have any questions.
+Your McLaren Medicare coverage is provided through a contract with an employer/union.
+You (or your spouse) may also get medical coverage from your (or your spouse's) employer or retiree group.
+You may call the employer/union benefits administrator or Member Services if you have any questions regarding coordinating your coverages.
 You can ask about your (or your spouse's) employer or retiree health benefits, premiums, or the enrollment period.
 (Phone numbers for Member Services are printed on the back cover of this document.)
 You may also call 1-800-MEDICARE (1-800-633-4227; TTY: 1-877-486-2048) with questions related to your Medicare coverage under this plan.